huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 </div>

-In the SSO section of your organization's settings on Hugging Face, copy-paste the values from Okta:
+In the SSO section of your organization's settings on Hugging Face, copy-paste these values from Okta:

 - Sign-on URL
 - SP Entity ID